ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 DG.HF.7.b

-Livestock (including stock bulls) allowed the sound and view of other livestock (except where segregated/isolated).
+Livestock (including stock bulls/bucks) allowed the sound and view of other livestock (except where segregated/isolated)

 DG.HF.7.c

-Fractious or fully horned goats and not mixed with unfamiliar groups or are removed from the group if there is evidence of injury or bullying.
+Fractious or fully horned cattle/goats are not mixed with unfamiliar groups or are removed from the group if there is evidence of injury or bullying

 DG.HF.7.d